The 154th Travers Stakes at Saratoga Race Course

 Almost immediately, the Travers became a prestigious event, as word spread that the race was designed for only extraordinary three-year-old horses.
 The race has been run at four different distances during the course of its history to-date:

-The present distance of 1 ¼ mile is a perfect distance for contemporary three-year-olds.
+The present distance of 1 1/4 miles is a perfect distance for contemporary three-year-olds.
 The race is open to colts and geldings, carrying 126 lb (57.2 kg) and fillies, carrying 121 lbs.
 (54.9 kg).

 The Travers creates memories every year, for thousands of people.
-Too many wonderful experiences to recount here, but some of those memories that have been shared by large numbers of race fans:
+There are too many wonderful experiences to recount here, but some of those memories that have been shared by large numbers of race fans include:

 - In 1941, Whirlaway became the only horse ever to win the superfecta: he'd won the Triple Crown, then went on to take the Travers, as well.

 - In 1962, Jaipur won by a nose-bob in track record time over Ridan, who was considered to be more talented.
-The long battle (the entire 1 ¼ mile) saw the two horses duke it out the entire distance of the race.
+The long battle (the entire 1 1/4 miles) saw the two horses duke it out the entire distance of the race.

 - In 1982, Runaway Groom (Champion Canadian three-year-old), who was trained by John DiMario, arrived at the Saratoga backstretch after a very long and exhausting season.
 He'd competed in the Canadian Triple Crown: he won the Prince of Wales Stakes, the Breeders' Stakes, and finished second in the Queen's Plate.
 Runaway Groom's Travers victory made him the only horse in racing history to beat the winners of that year's American Triple Crown in the same race.
 (Kentucky Derby winner Gato Del Sol; Preakness Stakes winner Aloma's Ruler and Belmont Stakes winner, Conquistador Cielo.)